python/cpython/Doc/library/email.message.rst

    Note that in all cases, any envelope header present in the message is not included in the mapping interface.

-   In a model generated from bytes, any header values that (in contravention of the RFCs) contain non-ASCII bytes will have those bytes transformed into '?' characters when the values are retrieved through this interface.
+   In a model generated from bytes, any header values that (in contravention of the RFCs) contain non-ASCII bytes will, when retrieved through this interface, be represented as :class:`~email.header.Header` objects with a charset of `unknown-8bit`.

    .. method:: __len__()